NYPL-Simplified/web-reader/README.md

 ## Commands

-TSDX scaffolds our library inside `/src`, sets up a [Parcel-based](https://parceljs.org) playground for it inside `/example`, and a storybook app with stories in `/stories`.

 Before getting started, be sure to run `npm install`.

 The recommended workflow is to either run the storybook app, or the example app: